 Ownership Information: Please enter the legal names of the owner or owners of the generating facility.
 Include the percentage ownership (if any) by any electric service company (utility) or public utility holding company, or by any entity owned by either.

 Confidentiality Statement: In an ongoing effort to improve the interconnection process for Interconnecting Customer-owned generating facilities, the information you provide and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG Working Group of industry participants that has been organized by the Massachusetts Department of Public Utilities (DPU).
 The aggregation process mixes the data together so that specific details for one Interconnecting Customer are not revealed.
-In addition to this process, you may choose to allow the information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
+In addition, for projects that qualify for a Group Study, the Company is authorized to share the Interconnecting Customer’s contact information and project details with other Interconnecting Customers also involved in the Group Study.
+For projects that do not qualify for a Group Study, you may choose to allow the non-identifying information specific to your application to be shared with the Working Group by answering “Yes” to the Confidentiality Statement question on the first page.
 Please note that even in this case your identification information (contact data) and specific generating facility location will not be shared.

 Generating Facility Information